-Lead dust from from the door or window parts that rub against each other.
+Lead dust is created from from the door or window parts that rub against each other.
+See the rub marks on the old door and frame above for an example.
 For example where the door rubs the frame.
 In older homes and child care facilities these areas probably have layers of lead-based paint.
 As the doors and windows rub against their frames, dust is created.
 This dust contains microscopic lead.

-You can safely and easily clean up lead paint dust for children with a daily Swiffer-type mop under all old doors and windows.
-If you like you may use a damp paper towel.
-For safety, be sure to dry the area completely.
-Do this daily.
+If you like you may use a damp with water paper towel.
+For safety, be sure to dry the area completely after cleaning.

+Lead-based paint is probably in all homes built before 1978 and that have not been substantially remodeled (all doors, door frames, windows, window frames).
 San Francisco has many old buildings.
-It’s critical that if you think you may have lead dust and your children, especially under 7, that you use the Swiffer mop method to clean daily where the dust from the friction points on doors and windows with wooden frames falls.
+It’s critical that if you think you may have lead dust and your children, especially under 7, that you use the Swiffer mop/Lysol wipe method to clean daily where the dust from the friction points on doors and windows with wooden frames, especially the sills.